 Over the years, Families Fighting Flu has partnered with many different organizations on educational initiatives aimed at raising awareness about the seriousness of flu and the importance of annual flu vaccination for the entire family.
-Below, read about some of our ongoing partnerships.
+Below are some of our ongoing partnerships.

 Keep Flu out of School is a five-year cooperative agreement with the Centers for Disease Control and Prevention (CDC), the National Association of School Nurses (NASN), and the National Foundation for Infectious Diseases – Childhood Influenza Immunization Coalition (NFID).
 This school-based program is designed to raise awareness about the burden of influenza (flu) and the benefits of annual vaccination, and aims to ultimately increase flu vaccination coverage rates among children in elementary schools, grades K – 5.
 NASN, FFF, and NFID work to promote, strengthen, and enhance flu prevention efforts among elementary school students, their parents, and teachers.